Improvement program for floodplain harvesting measurement

 Overcoming the difficulty of measuring floodplain harvesting take

 Historically it has been difficult to accurately and reliably measure floodplain flows captured through the practice of floodplain harvesting.
 As part of the NSW Healthy Floodplains Project, there has been significant investment in data, satellite imagery and modelling over 6 years to more accurately understand what happens to floodplain flows that do not return to a river.
 Using the latest technology, the department will be able to calculate with greater accuracy historical and legitimate floodplain harvesting practices and take.
 Public confidence in the implementation of the NSW Floodplain Harvesting Policy is being bolstered through an Independent Peer Review.
-NSW will soon publish an Action Plan that details responses to each of the peer review recommendations and sets forward a process and timeframes for implementing the NSW Floodplain Harvesting Policy across the Northern Basin was released during September 2019.
+An Action Plan that details responses to each of the peer review recommendations and sets forward a process and timeframes for implementing the NSW Floodplain Harvesting Policy across the Northern Basin was released during September 2019.